+Under development

+Under development

-Under development Under development OBJECTIVE 4 - The general public is better informed of the contribution First Nations and Métis peoples make to this province and of the interdependence of our various communities In order to facilitate a harmonious relationship among all Saskatchewan people, it is necessary to ensure that cultural diversity is understood and supported.
-FNMR specifically focuses on supporting the cultural diversity that exists in the First Nations and Métis community, so that their culture is understood and accepted, and is not a barrier to integration in the province's economy and society.
-Key Actions for 2006-07 - In collaboration with Saskatchewan Justice and other government departments, develop a strategy to address racism in Saskatchewan. - Promote and support Aboriginal cultural awareness education in Saskatchewan workplaces.
-First Nations and Métis Relations | Budget 2006-07 What are we measuring?
+OBJECTIVE 4 - The general public is better informed of the contribution First Nations and Métis peoples make to this Province and of the interdependence of our various communities

+In order to facilitate a harmonious relationship among all Saskatchewan people, it is necessary to ensure that cultural diversity is understood and supported.
+FNMR specifically focuses on supporting the cultural diversity that exists in the First Nations and Métis community, so that their culture is understood and accepted and is not a barrier to integration in the province's economy and society.

+- In collaboration with Saskatchewan Justice and other government departments, develop and implement a strategy to address racism in Saskatchewan. - Promote and support Aboriginal cultural awareness education in Saskatchewan workplaces. - Work with First Nations and Métis individuals and organizations to facilitate the development of a directory of Aboriginal awareness training in response to a recommendation of the Justice Commission on First Nations and Métis Peoples and Justice Reform. - Publish and distribute a newsletter outlining the activities and accomplishments of FNMR and other government departments (this key action is also applicable to Goal 1, Objective 3).

-Number of people receiving Aboriginal cultural awareness education in AEDP partnership employer organizations 12,447 [March 2005] Given the current and projected demographics of the province, it is imperative that Aboriginal people are engaged in the provincial workforce in numbers, and at levels, proportionate to the numbers of Aboriginal people in the general population - the definition of a representative workforce.
+Number of people receiving Aboriginal Cultural Awareness education in AEDP partnership employer organizations

+Given the current and projected demographics of the province, it is imperative that Aboriginal people are engaged in the provincial workforce in numbers, and at levels, proportionate to the numbers of Aboriginal people in the general population - the definition of a representative workforce.
 An important component of workplace preparation involves dispelling myths and misconceptions about Aboriginal people to ensure a welcoming, respectful environment.
 This is achieved through Aboriginal cultural awareness education.

-Increasing the number of individuals receiving cultural awareness education is dependent on the partner organization's ability to offer the education.
-GOAL 2 There are effective relations and communications between the Province and First Nations and Métis peoples and governments, and a shared commitment to address First Nations and Métis rights and obligations OBJECTIVE 1 - First Nations' land issues are resolved for the mutual benefit of First Nations people and the Province The Province of Saskatchewan has specific legal and constitutional obligations to First Nations people.
+Increasing the number of individuals receiving cultural awareness education depends on the partner organization's ability to offer the education.

+There are effective relations and communications between the Province and First Nations and Métis peoples and governments, and a shared commitment to address First Nations and Métis rights and obligations

+OBJECTIVE 1 - First Nations' land issues are resolved for the mutual benefit of First Nations Peoples and the Province

+The Province of Saskatchewan has specific legal and constitutional obligations to First Nations people.
 The Treaty Land Entitlement (TLE) process exists because First Nations did not, in all instances, receive the land that was promised to them in the Treaties.
 Under the Natural Resources Transfer Agreement (1930), Saskatchewan has a legal obligation to provide land so that Canada can fulfill these promises.
-Saskatchewan is committed to honouring its constitutional obligations to Canada by negotiating agreements to resolve long outstanding First Nations' claims through the 1992 TLE Framework Agreement and Settlement Agreements.
-Key Actions for 2006-07 - Co-ordinate the implementation of the Province's obligations arising from the Treaty Land Entitlement Settlement Agreements. - Negotiate new Treaty Land Entitlement Agreements as necessary. - Co-ordinate the implementation of the Province's obligations arising from the Memorandum of Agreement Facilitation of the implementation of specific claims settlements. - Co-ordinate the Province's obligations under the Amended Cost-Share Agreement.
+Saskatchewan is committed to honouring its constitutional obligations to Canada by negotiating and implementing agreements to resolve long outstanding First Nations' claims through the 1992 TLE Framework Agreement and Settlement Agreements.

+- Co-ordinate the implementation of the Province's obligations arising from the Treaty Land Entitlement Settlement Agreements. - Negotiate new Treaty Land Entitlement Agreements as necessary. - Co-ordinate the implementation of the Province's obligations arising from the Memorandum of Agreement Facilitation of the implementation of specific claims settlements. - Co-ordinate the Province's obligations under the Amended Cost-Share Agreement.

 What are we measuring?
+Progress to date

-Number of Treaty Land Entitlement
+Number of Treaty Land Entitlement 29

-29

-Agreements signed
+Agreements signed [March 2006]

-[March 2005]

 This performance measure fulfils the terms of the TLE Settlement Agreements.
 As reserves increase in size, First Nations have more opportunities to initiate economic development projects, which lead to increased economic viability for First Nations members.

-What are we measuring?